nelo-crypto/feed-watcher-graphql/README.md

   mocks like in the frontend repo.
 * Add more fields from the harvardartmuseums API.
 I only added enough to make the demo viable in time.
 * Fix lint issues
-* Somehow Typedoc generation is not running
+* Somehow Typedoc generation is not working

 ### Heroku